mohammadjr7/Muses-FrontEnd/README.md

 Says, Johan Aakerlund; we thank him for his goodwill and skill.

 ## Muses (Design Language) - Textboxes
-Textboxes are a way that users send inputs to us and its the main interface between user thougts and feeling and our software.
+Textboxes are a way that users send inputs to us and it's the main interface between user thougts and feeling and our software.
 We design textboxes as simple and accessible as we could:<br>
 ![Textboxes of Muses](docs/textboxes.png)<br><br>

 *Fig 6.
 Muses textboxes.*